Guide

 What is gender equality in a workplace?

-Gender equality in the workplace means providing broadly equal opportunities and outcomes for people of all genders.
-It's about making sure gender does not limit anyone’s opportunities or success.
+Gender equality in the workplace means providing equal opportunities and outcomes for people of all genders.
+It ensures gender doesn't limit anyone's success or career progression.

 What are the main points of gender equality?